When you refuse to settle for less than the best, the best

 To some degree, declines in libido are natural throughout the aging process.
 Moreover, because there is no widespread definition of what a “normal” sex drive looks like, determining what’s usual and what’s not can be challenging.
 Libido can undergo ups and downs throughout the course of someone’s lifetime, and in addition to aging, it can be influenced by factors such as medications, hormonal changes, fatigue, stress, and medical conditions – just to name a few.

 With that being said, there are other underlying comorbidities associated with low sex drive.
-Underactive thyroid, cardiovascular disease, and diabetes are just a few examples.
+An underactive thyroid, cardiovascular disease, and diabetes are just a few examples.
 Thus, addressing libido problems isn’t just about pursuing a more fulfilling sex life; it’s also an important component of optimal health overall.

 We’ve already established that the modern definition of optimal health should include more than just the absence of disease.
 Yet, staying disease-free is an important part of leading a healthy life, which is why our clinical team focuses on preventing serious conditions from developing in the first place – not simply treating them once they appear or masking their symptoms.